AstronoMoore/vogon/README.md

 You will not need to run this step again

+Step 2.

 ## Please then navigate to the setings file and add your TNS and Lasiar credentials.

-You will need to make a TNS bot which is straightforward
+You will need to make a TNS bot which is straightforward (login to TNS and navigate to the bot page and add bot)

 # Example Data Search: